k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 Import and deploy all TDM Web Services (APIs) to the Fabric project.
 These Web Services are invoked by the TDM GUI application and comprise the back-end layer of the TDM GUI application.

-Since the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories to simplify upgrading the TDM version.
+Since the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories in order to simplify the TDM version upgrading.

 ### Generic TDM Interfaces